256hax/mad-mints/README.md

 If you need to build queue system, check this.

 ### packages
 Utility scripts(e.g. create durable nonce).
-Call this packages(specifically dist directory) from anchor or other scripts.
+Call this packages(specifically dist directory) from anchor and queue scripts.
 Note: this is local npm package(private mode).

 ### docs
 Anatomy of Mad Mints.
-Conclusion(Pros/Cons and use-case) and transaction process flow.
+Conclusion(Pros/Cons and use-case) ,transaction process flow and directory structure of example codes.
 [Anatomy of Mad Mints(Power Point)](https://github.com/256hax/mad-mints/blob/main/docs/Mad-Mints.pptx)

 ## Setup and Run